-2014 (Crew) - through matches played on October 11:Has made 12 appearances: four starts and three substitute appearances in the central attacking midfield role and three additional starts and two substitute appearances at left wing ... has recorded one goal and two assists ... made his season debut in a substitute appearance and recorded an assist on a corner kick that led to Agustin Viana’s goal at Toronto FC (May 31) ... recorded his second assist of the season in the next match -- feeding Ethan Finlay for the match-tying tally -- in the 1-1 draw against Real Salt Lake (June 4) in a substitute appearance ... earned his first start of the season in the match at D.C.
-United (June 7) ... started his second and third consecutive matches against FC Dallas (June 29) and at Colorado (July 4) ... started his first match of the season at left wing at New York (July 12) ... came on as a late-match substitute versus Montreal (July 19) ... started at right wing in the club’s international friendly against Crystal Palace FC (July 23) ... started his second match at left wing at Chicago (August 2) and continued there in a start versus Toronto FC (August 9) ... appeared as a substitute at left wing versus the LA Galaxy (August 16) and tallied his first goal of the season ... again came on in the second half at left wing at Montreal (August 30) ... returned to the starting lineup in Federico Higuain’s wake at Philadelphia (October 11) ...
-Speas started in both Lamar Hunt U.S. Open Cup matches in 2014 and recorded two assists ... he started and assisted on the Crew’s opening goal in the 2-1 win over Indy Eleven in the Fourth Round (June 17) and started and assisted in the 4-2 loss in extra-time in the Fifth Round at Chicago (June 25).
+2014 (Columbus): Speas made 13 appearances: four starts and four substitute appearances in the central attacking midfield role and three additional starts and two substitute appearances at left wing.
+He recorded one goal and three assists.
+Speas made his season debut in a substitute appearance and recorded an assist on a corner kick that led to Agustin Viana’s goal at Toronto FC (May 31).
+He earned his first start of the season in the match at D.C.
+United (June 7).
+He started his first match of the season at left wing at New York (July 12).
+Speas started at right wing in the club’s international friendly against Crystal Palace FC (July 23).
+He appeared as a substitute at left wing versus the LA Galaxy (August 16) and tallied his first goal of the season.
+He was an unused substitute for Columbus’ postseason opener versus New England (November 1), but he he made his MLS Cup Playoffs debut by coming on as a second-half substitute in the second leg at New England (November 9).
+Speas started in both Lamar Hunt U.S. Open Cup matches in 2014 and recorded two assists -- he started and assisted on the Black & Gold’s opening goal in the 2-1 win over Indy Eleven in the Fourth Round (June 17) and started and assisted in the 4-2 loss in extra-time in the Fifth Round at Chicago (June 25).

 Speas spent two years at Akron before transferring to the University of North Carolina.
 In total, he appeared in 76 matches with 40 starts during his three-year college career to score 11 goals and 16 assists.
 The Crew Soccer Academy product won back-to-back NCAA College Cups with Akron in 2010 and with UNC in 2011.
 He scored the gamewinner in the College Cup Final in 2011 and was named NCAA Men's College Cup MVP in 2011.